Best Indoor TV Aerial For Freeview In 2024

 If you want to watch Freeview (or YouView) on your telly over the air, without paying one of the pay-TV companies (like Sky or Virgin Media) you need an aerial.
 Either a big one on your roof, or a small one inside your house.

-Freeview, first established in 2002, is the commercial name for the United Kingdom’s digital terrestrial television platform.
+Freeview, first established in 2002, is the commercial name for the UK’s digital terrestrial television platform.
 Freeview provides access to a large number of free-to-air digital TV channels, including HD channels, as well as radio stations, without any monthly subscription costs (You do, however, need to pay the yearly TV licence fee in most cases).

-Freeview Play, which is the on-demand side of Freeview, uses your broadband connection to stream digital TV content to your device – but only a few channels/broadcasters are part of it).
+Freeview Play, which is the on-demand side of Freeview, uses your broadband connection to stream digital TV content to your device – but only a few channels/broadcasters are part of it.

 Back in the day, most houses and buildings had outdoor TV aerials, either up on the roof or possibly in your attic.
 While outdoor aerials usually offer the best signal reception, there are two potential issues with them: